Hello. In this lecture we're gonna talk about common tachyarrhythmias. So, what is a tachyarrhythmia?

 So, again, cardioversion is indicated for all unstable tachyarrhythmias

 regarding of what the underlying rhythm is.

-So it's really important when you're confronted with a tachyarrhythmia
+So, it's really important when you're confronted with the tachyarrhythmia

 to identify specifically what cardiac rhythm your patient is in.

 The reason for that is that you're gonna manage different rhythms in different ways.